 Dan 12:1 And at that time shall Michael stand up, the great prince which standeth for the children of thy people: and there shall be a time of trouble, such as never was since there was a nation even to that same time: and at that time thy people shall be delivered, every one that shall be found written in the book.

 Dan 12:2 And many of them that sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt.

 Dan 12:3 And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.

-Paul says to the Thessalonians that the Saints will rest from their tribulation when Jesus is revealed with His angels when He comes to be glorified in His saints even be admired in all those who believe.
-Notice that it is church age believers that Paul is comforting by telling them they can rest when Jesus is revealed.
-Their deliverance from persecution or their physical salvation will come at Christ’s revelation.
+Paul says to the Thessalonians that the Saints will rest from their tribulation when Jesus is revealed with His angels when He comes to be glorified with His saints (holy angels) and be admired by all those who believe.
+Notice that it is church-age believers that Paul is comforting by telling them they can rest when Jesus is revealed.
+Their deliverance from persecution (their physical salvation) will come at Christ’s revelation.
 For at that time tribulation, in the form of God’s wrath, will fall upon those who have been their persecutors.

 2Th 1:6 Seeing it is a righteous thing with God to recompense tribulation to them that trouble you;